DvorakPavel/sc300-entra-lab/README.md

 ## Exam Reference

-This lab is aligned with the [SC-300 study guide](https://learn.microsoft.com/en-us/credentials/certifications/resources/study-guides/sc-300)
+This lab is aligned with the [SC-300 study guide](https://learn.microsoft.com/en-us/credentials/certifications/resources/study-guides/sc-300) (measured as of April 27, 2026)

 ## Author